GitHubUser331/YouTubeTVDesktop/README.md

 # YouTube TV Desktop

-This app is a port of the YouTube TV application.
+YouTube TV Desktop is a desktop port of the YouTube TV application.

 *How to use:*